iamscottcox/adt-technical-challenge/readme.md

 ## Continual improvement

-We like to iterate, and learn with every candidate, so we're always interested to get your feedback on this challenge so we can continually improve it.
-We may reach out afterwards asking for feedback.
+We like to iterate, and learn with every candidate, so we can continually improve it and so we may reach out afterwards asking for your feedback.